How to Maintain Safe Lid Usage During Operation

 - Heating and Startup

-Remove lids completely until initial flames subside and walls reach the proper temperature.
+When it comes to handling the unit, it is mandatory to remove lids completely until initial flames subside and walls reach the proper temperature.

 Allow the open mouth to vent smoke and flare-ups.

-Open ash vents or small doors for controlled airflow.
+The very next thing that you should be mindful of is opening ash vents or small doors for controlled airflow.

 - Cooking